-Operators must maintain records and procedures specified for temperature monitoring, chemical integrator monitoring, and biological indicator monitoring for a period of not less than one (1) year.
-They must forward the Quality Control Checklist to EH&S at the end of each year.
-EH&S will retain copies for 30 years per Federal regulations regarding exposure monitoring.
+Operators must maintain records and procedures specified for temperature monitoring, chemical integrator monitoring, and biological indicator monitoring in the lab for a period of not less than one (1) year.
+The Quality Control Checklist must be retained in the lab for six years.

 It is the responsibility of each lab to ensure that training, recordkeeping, and testing is conducted for each autoclave in their lab.
 Recordkeeping is best maintained by the individual users of the autoclave.
 Designate a "contact" who must: